panin-anan/pcl_processing_ros2/README.md

 # SAMXL_pointcloud_area_detection

 ## Overview
-Code to perform volume loss calculation between two point clouds: from before grinding and from after grinding, scanned by laser line scanner.
+This repository performs volume loss calculation between two point clouds: from before grinding and from after grinding, scanned by laser line scanner.
 The node works in conjuction with `data_gathering` repositories from `git@github.com:Luka140/data_gathering.git`.

 ## Installation